newrelic/open-install-library/docs/mongodb.md

     IP.2 = 127.0.0.1
     ...
     ```
-4. Save the following commands into a `setup.sh` file inside the `ca` folder and run it.
+4. Save the following commands into a `setup.sh` file inside the `ca` folder, grant execution permissions and run it.
 You will be prompted 4 times to enter `distinguish names` for the certificates to be created.
 Make sure to enter some test, non-repeated, unique values each time you are prompted.
 At the end, this shell script will generate all needed `.key`, `.pem`, `.crt`, `.csr` files.
     ```sh
     # Clean up
     rm *.crt *.key *.csr *.key *.srl *.pem